 This moist and light raspberry ricotta cake is not as sweet as cinnamon rolls or a streusel coffee cake, which makes it perfect for a mid morning pick me up – it’s awesome with a cup of coffee or tea.

 Having a morning treat that’s not overly sweet will keep you going without giving you that sugar rush.
 I love taking this to a breakfast meeting, nothing makes a meeting better than a breakfast cake.

 While great for breakfast or brunch, it’s also the perfect dessert to serve after dinner.
 It’s so quick and easy to put together that you can make it for a weeknight treat.

 With under 20 minutes of prep, you can throw together this slightly sweet and fluffy ricotta cake.
 It easily makes 12 servings which is perfect for a summer brunch or cook out.

-Since this simple raspberry cake has a more neutral flavor profile compared to other breakfast treats, it’s an awesomevrecipe to pair with a ham and potato casserole.
+Since this simple raspberry cake has a more neutral flavor profile compared to other breakfast treats, it’s an awesome recipe to pair with a breakfast potato casserole.

 When are raspberries in season

 Raspberries are typically in season in the United States from June through October, with peak season occurring in July and August.
 Most are grown in California, Oregon and Washington, but they will grow in North Carolina so we can frequently find them at the farmers market.
 You won’t see them much further south as it just gets too hot for raspberries to thrive.

 What’s nice about this raspberry ricotta cake is that you can use frozen raspberries so you don’t have to wait for them to be in season for an awesome treat.